nipype/pydra-tutorial/_sources/notebooks/2_intro_functiontask.md

 task3a = add_var()
 task3a.inputs.a = 4

-# importing attr library, and checking the type pf `b`
+# importing attr library, and checking the type of `b`
 import attr

 task3a.inputs.b == attr.NOTHING